TLESORT/State-Representation-Learning-An-Overview/README.md

+#######################
 ## GANS

-* State-of-the-art GANs for unsupervised representation learning: BEGAN (or BiGAN?), CycleGAN and pixel based GAN.
-See Allan Ma survey to appear soon.
+Latent spaces of GAN's generators captures semantic variations in the data distribution due to GANS' shown ability to learn generaltive models mapping simple latent distributions to arbitrarily comples ones \cite{Donahue17}.
+Some state of the art GANS useful in unsupervised learning are described below.

 * BEGAN: Boundary Equilibrium Generative Adversarial Networks, David Berthelot et al.
  In contrast to traditional GANS that require alternating training D and G, or pretraining D, \textit{BEGAN requires neither to train stably}.
 The discriminator has two competing goals: auto-encode real images and discriminate  real from generated images (balanced by gamma).
 They propose a new equilibrium enforcing method paired with a loss derived from the Wasserstein distance for training auto-encoder based GAN that balances the generator and discriminator during training.
 It provides a new approximate convergence measure, fast and stable training which controls the trade-off between image diversity and visual quality.

+* (BiGAN): Adversarial Feature Learning, Donahue17.
+Presents an extension of regular GANS to learn the inverse mapping: projecting data back into the latent space that allows the learned feature representation to be useful for auxiliary supervised discrimination tasks that is competitive with unsupervised and self-supervised feature learning.

 * GAN to improve learning machine robustness in image segmentation, pose estimation and speech recognition using Houdini loss.
 Houdini loss is a product of two terms.
 The first term is a stochastic margin, that is the probability that the difference between the score of the actual target g(x; y) and that of the predicted target g(x; ^y) is smaller than  N(0; 1).
 It reflects the confidence of the model in its predictions.
 Houdini is a lower bound of the task loss and considers the difference between the scores assigned by the network to the ground truth and the prediction, and it converges to the task loss.: Houdini: Fooling Deep Structured Prediction Models, Cisse17.

+* Unsupervised Pixel–Level Domain Adaptation with Generative Adversarial Networks, Bousmalis 16  presents an unsupervised approach using a (GAN)–based architecture that is able to learn such a transformation in an unsupervised manner, i.e. without using corresponding pairs from the two domains.
+It is the best state of the art approach on unsupervised learning for domain adaptation, improving over: Decoupling from the Task-Specific Architecture, Generalization Across Label Spaces, achieve Training Stability and Data Augmentation.

+* Soumith Chintala and Yann LeCun.
+A path to unsupervised learning through adversarial networks.
+In https://code.facebook.com/posts/1587249151575490/a-path-to-unsupervisedlearning-through-adversarial-networks/, 2016.

+* State-of-the-art GANs for unsupervised representation learning: BEGAN,  BiGAN, CycleGAN and pixel based GAN.
+See Allan Ma survey to appear soon.

+* Learning to generate images with perceptual similarity metrics.
+ICIP 2017.

+#################
 ## Few-shot learning

 * Few-Shot Learning Through an Information Retrieval Lens.
 Triantafillou, 2017
 * Optimization as a model for few-shot learning.
 Ravi and Larochelle, 17
 * One-shot imitation learning, Duan17.
+* Prototypical networks for few-shot learning. [web page] Snell17

 ## Category labels found that expand across papers (to decide if they are columns to add to our paper table?)
-Prediction-based/same as forward models?
+Prediction-based is same  or a subset of forward models?

 reward-less
 Using priors